 Supporting cardiovascular health.
-Studies have shown that those who consume a high amount of peanuts in their diet have lower rates of heart disease on average.
+Studies have shown that those who consume high amounts of peanuts in their diet have lower rates of heart disease.

 Repairing muscle tissue.
 Peanuts contain chemical components that are helpful in muscle recovery, particularly for those undergoing physical stress.